strezag/sitecore-azure-kudu-tools/README.md

-# Sitecore Kudu PowerShell Tools
+# Sitecore Azure Kudu Tools PowerShell Module
-A collection of Windows PowerShell scripts that interact with Sitecore Azure PaaS files via Kudu
+A collection of commands to obtain information from Sitecore instances on Azure PaaS via Kudu.